 Leasing converts a large capital expenditure into small monthly payments.
-Hence the company has the profit-making equipment immediately and keeps their cash reserve available.
+Hence the company has the profit-making equipment immediately and keeps its cash reserve available.

 Rather than investing the precious cash reserves in depreciating assets, the company can use them to help increase profits.